TaigaWalk/Chronicle-Scripts/README.md

 ```
 chronicle-scripts/
-├── common/                              # Shared helpers (ingest, utils, env_constants)
-│   ├── ingest.py
-│   ├── utils.py
-│   └── env_constants.py
-│
+├── 1password-chronicle-ingestor/            # 1Password Events API ingestion
-├── entra-noninteractive-chronicle-ingestor/  # Microsoft Entra sign-ins
+├── entra-noninteractive-chronicle-ingestor/ # Microsoft Entra non-interactive sign-ins
-│   ├── main.py
-│   └── requirements.txt
+├── github-chronicle-ingestor/               # GitHub audit log ingestion
+├── snowflake-chronicle-ingestor/            # Snowflake ACCOUNT_USAGE logs
 ```

 ---

 ## 🧠 Configuration Notes

-- All secrets (API tokens, org IDs, credentials) are stored securely via **GitHub Actions Secrets**
+- All secrets (API tokens, credentials, org URLs) are securely managed via **GitHub Actions Secrets**
-- Each integration leverages shared logic in the `common/` module
-- Each `main.py` handles:
+- Each `main.py` script handles:
-  - Authentication
+  - Authentication to source platform
-  - API communication and log parsing
+  - API communication and log retrieval
-  - Ingestion into Chronicle
+  - Pushing logs to Chronicle via the Unstructured Ingestion API

 ---

 ## 🕒 Scheduling & Execution

-Each integration includes a GitHub Actions workflow that can:
+Each connector includes a GitHub Actions workflow that can:

 - Be triggered **manually**
-- Run on a **scheduled cron** interval (e.g., every 15 or 30 minutes)
+- Run on a **cron schedule** (e.g., every 15 or 30 minutes)

-This approach allows users to maintain full control over ingestion timing and avoid always-on cloud billing from serverless runners.
+This model gives users flexibility while avoiding the costs associated with always-on cloud infrastructure.

 ---

 ## 👥 Contributions

-If you’d like to contribute a new connector or improve an existing one, feel free to open a pull request or submit an issue.
+We welcome community contributions!
+To propose an enhancement or new connector, please open an issue or submit a pull request.